Fortum and Microsoft's data centre project advances climate targets

 Data centers provide heat to district heating customers

 In terms of climate change mitigation and energy efficiency, it makes most sense to locate large data centers in places where the waste heat generated by the cooling of the servers can be captured and used, for example, for district heating to as many customers as possible.
-Therefore the location of the data centers require proximity to a district heating network, a large enough plot, access to a secure supply of carbon-neutral electricity and a strong data network.
+Therefore the location of the data centers require proximity to a district heating network, a large enough plot, access to a secure supply of CO2 emission-free electricity and a strong data network.

 The project is one of a kind: there is no data centre heat recovery concept of a similar scale anywhere else in the world.